myokoym/grnline.fs/README.md

 ### Detail

-`grnline.fs` create child Groonga process and redirects stdin/stdout to itself.
+`grnline.fs` create child Groonga process and Groonga child process redirects stdin/stdout to its parent.

 You can use pritty printing with adding `--pritty true` to command line arguments.